SAP/openapi-specification/sap-schemas/v3.0/README.md

   - `sap:DataSubjectDetails`
   - `sap:Other`
 - Used at: [OpenAPI Schema Object](https://spec.openapis.org/oas/v3.0.3#schemaObject)
 - Description: Primary meaning of the personal data in the annotated entity set.
-Entities annotated with  `x-sap-dpp-entity-semantics` are synonymous to `x-sap-dpp-is-potentially-personal`.
+Entities annotated with  `x-sap-dpp-entity-semantics` are synonymous to `x-sap-dpp-ispotentiallypersonal`.

 Constraints:

 - OPTIONAL

-### `x-sap-dpp-data-subject-role`
+### `x-sap-dpp-datasubjectrole`

 - Type: `String`
 - Used at: [OpenAPI Schema Object](https://spec.openapis.org/oas/v3.0.3#schemaObject)